Top cloud security concerns

 There are literally hundreds of ways data leaves an enterprise network and goes into the cloud.
 Studies show that an average enterprise could be using over 1000 cloud services (roughly 10x what IT thinks they’re using) and the average employee, over 25 cloud applications.
 Some of these could be SaaS applications, some could be file sharing and collaboration tools, or they could be essential IT solutions like cloud backup, archiving, etc. It is simply not easy for enterprises to examine all these data streams and police usage – and CIOs are struggling to find solutions that cover this broad spectrum of use cases.
 Most current security solutions and CASBs are simply unequal to the task.

-It is commonly perceived that enterprises are mainly worried about securing their data from bad actors external to the organization.
-Encryption and BYOK have been widely touted as solutions for this problem, but one of the more revealing things I’ve discovered in my conversations with customers, is that they’re just as worried (sometimes more so) about internal actors.
+It is commonly perceived that enterprises are mainly worried about securing their data from external threats to the organization.
+Encryption and BYOK have been widely touted as solutions for this problem, but one of the more revealing things I’ve discovered in my conversations with customers is that they’re just as worried (sometimes more so) about the internal threats.
 Increased mobility coupled with broader usage of the cloud for data storage, means that the enterprise network isn’t even in the data path when business is conducted.
 The lack of visibility around how employees are accessing and utilizing company data is a huge concern – especially when they do so using unmanaged devices.